SSD-Institute/SSD-Institute-Web-App/docs/Founding/ScreenSequenceIMG/ScreenSequence.md

 - **Mobile Layout:** Stacked layout with simplified map and metrics

 **URL:** /minimum-space
-**User Story:** US-6 – As a citizen, I want to see a spatial map showing minimum space allocation
+**User Story:** As a citizen, I want to view a Plotly bar chart showing candidate approval totals under multiple choice voting so that I can compare how many citizens support each candidate.
+To be acceptable, the visualization should load quickly (> 3s) and be clearly labelled and legible.
+(Priority: High)

 **Sprint:** Sprint 7 – Apr 20–May 3

 ![Minimum Space Mobile](MinimumAmountOfSpacePage.png)